shomade/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 //8 Function prints every minute of the day.
 //9 Function prints the 9 times table starting with 0.
 //10 Function adds two integers and returns the result.
-//11 Function prints all natural numbers from n to 98 followed by a new line
+//11 Function prints all natural numbers from n to 98 followed by a new line.
 //12 Function prints the n times table starting with 0.
 //13 Program computes and the sum of all the multiples of 3 or 5 below 1024.
 //14 Program prints the first 50 Fibonacci numbers starting with 1 and 2.